 This condition affects an estimated 1 in 50,000 people.

-Mutations in the TCOF1, POLR1C, or POLR1D gene can cause Treacher Collins syndrome.
-TCOF1 gene mutations are the most common cause of the disorder, accounting for 81 to 93 percent of all cases.
-POLR1C and POLR1D gene mutations cause an additional 2 percent of cases.
-In individuals without an identified mutation in one of these genes, the genetic cause of the condition is unknown.
+Variants (also known as mutations) in the TCOF1, POLR1C, or POLR1D gene can cause Treacher Collins syndrome.
+TCOF1 gene variants are the most common cause of the disorder, accounting for 81 to 93 percent of all cases.
+POLR1C and POLR1D gene variants cause an additional 2 percent of cases.
+In individuals without an identified variant in one of these genes, the genetic cause of the condition is unknown.

-When Treacher Collins syndrome is caused by mutations in the POLR1C gene, the condition has an autosomal recessive pattern of inheritance.
-Autosomal recessive inheritance means both copies of the gene in each cell have mutations.
-The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.
+When Treacher Collins syndrome is caused by variants in the POLR1C gene, the condition has an autosomal recessive pattern of inheritance.
+Autosomal recessive inheritance means both copies of the gene in each cell have variants.
+The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

 Other Names for This Condition